 - Climate Analysis Using Planktonic Foraminifera.
 This exercise allows students to manipulate scientific data, plot the data and then interpret their results.
 You might query the students as to what is the "cause" and what is the "effect" in this scientific problem.
 The fact that our planet's climate has changed drastically throughout geologic time will be emphasized.
-Students should recognize that the climate will likely continue to change in the future. (more info)
+Students should recognize that the climate will likely continue to change in the future. ( This site may be offline. )

 - Climate Models & Predictions For The Future.
 These lecture notes from the University of Michigan's Global Change curriculum provide information about paleoclimate and climate modeling.
 This website includes a list of suggested readings, an image-rich overview of the paleoclimate record (including sections on ice core and deep sediment analyses) and causes of climate change, and a very brief summary of the lecture notes. (more info)